Want to come out of school with a debt-free college degree?

 The only good news in all of that is that it makes college affordable to people of every income level.

-You’re (usually) at the beginning of your adult life and you can be saddled with huge financial obligations that can weigh you down for decades.
+You’re (usually) at the beginning of your adult life, and saddled with substantial financial obligations that can weigh you down for decades.

 It can put the brakes on your own success and your ability to crystallize your life plans.